trackmon/trackmon-api/accounts.md

   "newaccountid": 2
 }
 ```
+## Modify Accounts
+You can modify accounts by sending a `PUT` request containing the updated JSON.

 ## Get all info about a specific account
 To get all info about a specific account, send a `GET` request to `/account/:account`